Divyam88/EDA-on-top-1000-IMDB-movies/README.md

     * Gross - Money earned by that movie

 # Report:
-   A [report] (https://drive.google.com/file/d/1Xigfy9jZJvacfMET9qn7dAPJRUpEBMUZ/view)to provide a summary about the analysis is provide.
+   A [report](https://drive.google.com/file/d/1Xigfy9jZJvacfMET9qn7dAPJRUpEBMUZ/view) to provide a summary about the analysis is provide.